-Today’s treat was inspired by Austin Java Company in the Austin Bergstrom International Airport – the first place I stop after I go through security.
+Today’s Mini Pumpkin Loaves recipe was inspired by Austin Java Company in the Austin Bergstrom International Airport – the first place I stop after I go through security.

 Austin Java’s coffee is pretty good, but the real reason I go there is because they have this cake I like to look at.
 It appears to be a pumpkin loaf with a big, drizzled matrix of white icing or possibly white chocolate.
 I’ve never actually bought a piece because I’m afraid it might look better than it tastes.
 Instead, I always tell myself I’ll make it at home.
 But then I forget about it, because I go away on a trip and come back thinking about other things besides pumpkin cake.

 So yesterday, after finding a tempting pumpkin loaf recipe that called for molasses, butter and lots of spices, I decided it was finally time to make a loaf that looked like Austin Java’s.
 But because the recipe was for “mini loaves”, well, I did minis.